Sudhanshu-Ambastha/Attendance-app-on-MIT-App-inventor/README.md

 4. **Get the Web App URL:**
    - After deploying, you'll get a URL for the web app.
 Use this URL in your MIT App Inventor project.

-5. **MIT App Inventor:**
+### MIT App Inventor Project

+1. **Import the Project:**
+   - Import the `AttendanceApp.aia` file into your MIT App Inventor.

+2. **UI Components:**
-   - In your MIT App Inventor project, set up the necessary UI components (text boxes, buttons).
+   - Set up the necessary UI components (e.g., text boxes, buttons).

+3. **Web Component:**
-   - Use the `Web` component to make POST requests to the web app URL.
+   - Use the `Web` component to make POST requests to the web app URL obtained from the Google Apps Script.

+### Usage

+- Users can input their attendance details using the MIT App Inventor app.
+- The Google Apps Script updates the Google Sheets document with the provided information.

 ## Usage